Reflexology &

 Reflexology is a holistic therapy, based on the theory that the feet, hands, face, and ears serve as maps of the body.
 By stimulating reflex points on these areas we can support the health of related organs, glands, and systems.
 The Reflexologist can encourage the body’s energy to flow and rebalance, working areas that feel congested.
 This therapy promotes deep relaxation and helps to activate the body’s own healing processes.

 Reflexology is believed to have roots in ancient China, Egypt and India.
-But In the early 1900s, American physician Dr William Fitzgerald introduced Zone Therapy — his theory, that different areas of the body were interconnected through zones, and that by stimulating a point on the hand or foot, could effect a response elsewhere in the body.
+But In the early 1900s, American physician Dr William Fitzgerald introduced Zone Therapy — his theory, that different areas of the body were interconnected through zones, and that by stimulating a point on the hand or foot, it could effect a response elsewhere in the body.

 His work laid the foundation for modern Reflexology and was continued by colleague Eunice Ingham, who created the first detailed western foot chart plotting all of the reflex points.
 Reflexology has continued to evolve over time, with the development of ear and facial mapping, and the introduction of new and innovative techniques that continue to support our health in a safe and gentle way.